| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 who are entranced by the power of words and the desire

+to tell their own and other's stories.
+Health, creativity or a career?
 The motivations for creative writing, as a hobby or a

 form of work, are many - and yet I believe that deep down